i-krishna/Business-Analytics/Project-Management/README.md

 Unscrambl.
 (2021).
 6 Inspiring Examples of Data-Driven Companies (Key Takeaways Included). https://unscrambl.com/blog/data-driven-companies-examples/

+# Workplace Efficiency Powered by Microsoft Workplace Analytics
+by Krishna Damarla - Wednesday, November 13, 2024, 5:28 PM

+At Microsoft, business analytics has greatly improved collaboration and efficiency in the workplace.
+Using workplace analytics, a Microsoft 365 service that analyzes day-to-day work activities such as emails and calendar events, Microsoft assessed the impact of relocating a group of 1,200 engineers from five buildings to four (Microsoft, 2023).
+The goal was to increase the number of employees per building and to reduce the travel distance for meetings.
+Analyzing metadata such as email addresses and meeting schedules, the analytics team found that the relocation reduced meeting travel time by 46%, saving 100 hours per week for all relocated staff.
+In addition, weekly face-to-face meetings per person increased from 14 to 18, boosting collaboration.
+Microsoft can save $520,000 yearly with these insights (Gavin, 2019).

+To enhance employee engagement, learning, well-being, and knowledge exchange, Microsoft is leveraging MS Viva, an employee experience platform in Teams and Microsoft 365.
+Viva is promoting growth and collaboration through data and AI, with modules like Viva Connections, Insights, Learning, and Topic.
+MS Viva Glint support employee engagement by using surveys to collect feedback and offering practical insights to enhance retention, productivity, and employee happiness (Microsoft, n.d.).

+These insights demonstrate how businesses can use data-driven decision-making and business analytics to optimize their communication channels, team structures, and workspaces, increase employee productivity, spot bottlenecks, and foster a better work-life balance.

+**References**

+Gavin, M. (2019).
+Examples of business analytics in action.
+Harvard Business School Online. https://online.hbs.edu/blog/post/business-analytics-examples

+Microsoft.
+(2023).
+Workplace Analytics service description.
+Microsoft Learn.  https://learn.microsoft.com/en-us/office365/servicedescriptions/workplace-analytics-service-description

+Microsoft. (n.d.).
+Workplace analytics and employee feedback.
+Microsoft Blog. https://www.microsoft.com/en-us/microsoft-viva/workplace-analytics-and-feedback

 # Project Manager: A Reflective Analysis on the Transformation of Perceptions from Pre-course Assumptions to Post-course Insights

 My perspective on project management and the role of a project manager experienced a profound shift upon completing the project management course based on PMBOK7 book.
 Initially, I perceived a project manager as a regular individual.
 However, as I delved into the intricacies of factors influencing project scope and schedule, diverse contract types, and the risks associated with both agile and predictive projects, I came to recognize the immense versatility required for someone stepping into the role of a project manager.